itsaminowo/itsaminowo.github.io/README.txt

 THE CONTENT IN THIS REPOSITORY MAY NOT BE COPIED OR USED WITHOUT PERMISSION.

-FINDOUT SEARCH'S PRIVACY POLICY IS AVAILABLE @ https://itsaminowo.github.io/findoutsearch/fsprivacy.html
+• FINDOUT SEARCH'S PRIVACY POLICY IS AVAILABLE @ https://itsaminowo.github.io/findoutsearch/fsprivacy.html
+• FINDOUT SEARCH'S SOURCES PAGE IS AVAILABLE @ https://itsaminowo.github.io/findoutsearch/fssource.html

 COPYRIGHT © 2023 FINDOUT SEARCH.
 ALL RIGHTS RESERVED.